Pulsar Cyclic Spectroscopy in the Partial-Deconvolution Regime: Benefits & Limitations: Analyses

 where the total number of scintles is given by ${N}_{{\rm{scint}}}$, the total integration time by $T$, the observing bandwidth by $B$, and filling factors, typically between $0.1$ and $0.3$, and, this case, set to 0.2, are given by ${\eta }_{{\rm{\nu}}}$ and ${\eta}_{t}$ \citep{Cordes1986}.
 To determine the likelihood of achieving successful phase retrieval, we calculated the cyclic figure of merit, $m_{\rm cyc}$ \citep{dsj+20}, for each observation in which we calculated a scintillation bandwidth.
 This metric is given by

-where $W_e$ is the effective pulse width, $\Phi$ is the cyclic phase, $\tau_{\rm d}$ is the scattering delay, and $a_k \equiv A_k/A_0$, where $A_k$ is the $k^{\rm th}$ amplitude of the intensity pulse profile's Fourier transform.
+where $W_e$ is the equivalent pulse width, $\Phi$ is the cyclic phase, $\tau_{\rm d}$ is the scattering delay, and $a_k \equiv A_k/A_0$, where $A_k$ is the $k^{\rm th}$ amplitude of the intensity pulse profile's Fourier transform.
+We chose to approximate $W_e$ with the effective pulse width, $W_{\rm eff}$, although using $W_{10}$ yielded very similar cyclic merits for these sources.
 In general, one should expect successful deconvolution for $m_{\rm cyc} \gg 1$.
 For a given observation, we determined this quantity only over the subintegration times mentioned in Table \ref{scint_table}.
 For our study, we approximated scattering delay using the relation

 where $C_1$ can typically range from around $0.6-1.5$ depending on factors including the geometry of the corresponding scattering screen, as well as the assumed turbulence of the line of sight's electron density wavenumber spectrum \citep{Cordes_1998}.
 Assuming thin screen scattering with Kolmogorov turbulence, we get $C_1=0.957$.
 For a given observation and frequency range in which a scintillation bandwidth measurement was made, we initially calculated S/N by taking the ratio of the on-pulse maximum and the off-pulse RMS individually in all subintegrations.
 We then used a S/N and uncertainty equal to the mean and standard deviation, respectively, of the resulting measurements.
 Finally, we used the approximation of Equation \ref{cyc_merit}'s radical from \cite{turner_cyc}, where